 - you need speed more than perfection

-- the listing price point doesn’t justify premium production
+- the listing price point does not justify premium production

-Premium or bundled staging makes more sense when:
+Higher-end staging or bundled edits makes more sense when:

 - the property is luxury or design-forward